 TWILIGHT: 21 WORKS BY JAMES HOWELL

-Twilight at the New York Studio School
+New York Studio School

-Twilight: 21 Works by James Howell features paintings in which [Howell] exclusively used multiple tones of grays that he carefully prepared in a mathematical sequence.
+Twilight: 21 Works by James Howell features paintings in which he exclusively used multiple tones of grays that he carefully prepared in a mathematical sequence.
 In the canvases, he drew lines he later filled with brushstrokes corresponding to different hues of a certain gray.
 Each piece is a unique gradation of the color and each is composed of either a single canvas or a sequence of them.
 Howell’s discipline and focus to a single artistic goal produced also subverts expectations by skipping tones, adding a humorous touch to the sequence of canvases.
 Howell’s compulsion for gray is as enigmatic as his artistic process.
 Beneath the seemingly simple surface of his paintings lies a complex methodology.
 His process is similar to weaving, not only pictorially but also in terms of the technique: fine lines on the canvas serve as the warp, while the brush loaded with gray acts as the weft, creating a tapestry of tones.
-A tapestry that confronts us with a true idea of infinity.
+A tapestry that confronts us with a true idea of infinity.”

 Twilight: 21 Works By James Howell Floorplan